Ashish Garg: Educational activities

-As an education futurist she studies emerging global trends and the challenges and opportunities they present in the context of K-12 education.
-A strong advocate of the ‘innovation ready over career ready' paradigm, she is better known for her 'Discover Tomorrow Progressive Principals Workshops'.
-She believes that human capacity to dream and to lead enriched and fulfilled lives in the future depends on the choices we make today and that ‘future is not something that happens to us, it is something we create.’
+As an education futurist, Garg studies emerging global trends and the challenges and opportunities they present in the context of K-12 education.
+An advocate of the ‘innovation ready over career ready' paradigm, she is known for her 'Discover Tomorrow Progressive Principals Workshops'.
+She believes that human capacity to dream and to lead lives in the future depends on the choices we make today and that ‘future is not something that happens to us, it is something we create.’
 Within this context her quest for a ‘preferred’ future as compared to a ‘possible’ or ‘probable’ future drives her work and commitment to the future of learning.

 A former member of the UN ICT Task Force, her experiences with educational technology and youth development give her a perspective on defining the future of learning.
 She advises and consults with country governments, education boards and progressive school leaders across India, the Middle East and Africa.
 She is an invited speaker to national and international forums including the World Summit on the Information Society (WSIS), the World Economic Forum (WEF), World Bank and UN meetings in Asia, Africa and Europe.
 She also serves on the jury of several ICT and Education Awards.